-Draft Report and Recommendations Open House/Online Open House
+Draft Report and Recommendations Open House / On-line Open House

-The CAC hosted a third open house on May 18, 2016, to solicit public comments on the CAC's draft recommended vision and strategies before finalizing and transmitting them to City Council for action.
+The CAC hosted a third open house on May 18, 2016, to solicit public comments on the CAC's draft vision and recommendations before finalizing and transmitting them to City Council for action.
 As with the April 2015 open house event, there was an online open house available for approximately two weeks to provide additional time and opportunity for commenting on the same information at the in-person open house.
 The CAC's recommendations, once approved by City Council, will help inform future planning and implementation efforts around the light rail station.

-Figure 4: What We Heard
+Figure 3.
+What We Heard